To find out more, including how to control cookies, see here:

 Mrs. Green, a well-known “green” blogger and participant of O2 Recycle, believes that our recycling habits are about being “out of sight, out of mind.”
 In her blog, she said that “we assume we know where it [discarded phones] ends up and we make ourselves feel better by justifying our recycling habits.”
 By implementing recycling initiatives, companies can now help change their employees recycling habits.

-The good thing about mobile technology is that it can be reused.
-Aside from recycling, this is actually another alternative to promoting a “greener” working environment.
-An average desktop PC consumes between 65 to 250 watts when in use, according to feature published on the Wall Street Journal.
+To start, an average desktop PC consumes between 65 to 250 watts when in use.
+All according to feature published on the Wall Street Journal.
 This also accounts for the 1,380 tons of carbon monoxide spewed by power plants annually.
-With BYOD, companies now are spending less on electricity bills which is helping lower their carbon footprint.
+With BYOD, companies now are spending less on electricity bills.
+Moreover, I mean which is helping lower their carbon footprint.

-Since smart devices automatically install periodic updates, their service lifespan is lengthened.
-Just like their predecessor, the office PC, a well-maintained device can definitely be used until it’s rendered as obsolete.
+You know smart devices automatically install periodic updates.
+So their service lifespan is lengthened.
+Just like their predecessor, the office PC, a well-maintained device.
+It can definitely be used until it’s rendered as obsolete.
 The “reuse” mentality will support any green campaign inside an organization.

 Basically, BYOD’s aim is to reduce power usage and devices used inside the office.
 Advancements in technology transformed the mobile phone into a smart and portable computing machine.
 In the future, workspaces will be free of workstations and employees will be truly mobile.
 As more options are produced for both personal and professional use, offices have the opportunity to reduce technology use.
 Some of these ways include:

 Reduced cost – companies don’t have to purchase mobile devices for their employees, since they’re carrying their own devices.